-- 7) Repeat the above calculations and plots for the tilted target. - 8) GEOL334 only: Discuss how the lateral positions and shapes of the amplitude and phase responses relate to the dip of the target.
+- 9) Repeat the above calculations and plot for the results for tilted target in the same plot with the vertical target. - 10) Describe how the lateral positions and shapes of the amplitude and phase responses vary with the dip of the target. - 11) GEOL334 only: Discuss the reasons for these variations.